kuninethan95/dsc-phase-2-project/READme.md

 - As we can see, the 15 most impactful predictor variables are all zipcodes.
 With respect to the intercept, some of the zipcodes can explain ~$600,000 in price.

 - 98039, 98004, and 98112 are the top 3 most expensive zip codes.
-These zips may be closest to downtown Seattle.
-Check that later

-- Almost all zipcodes are statistically significant as we can see they have a major impact on price
+- Almost all zip codes are statistically significant as we can see they have a major impact on price

 <img src="./Images/most_zips_rm.png" width=50%>

-The median home price in King County is \\$439,000.
-The top 10 most expensive zipcodes exceed that value by a minimum of ~\\$250,000 up to ~ $450,000.
+The median home price in King County is \$439,000.
+The top 10 most expensive zipcodes exceed that value by a minimum of ~\$250,000 up to ~ $450,000.
 The most expensive zip codes tend to be situated around urban Seattle.

 ### Evaluating Non Location Independent Variables